wingsofovnia/keycloak-organization-required-action/README.md

 ## Features
 * Ensures every user is assigned to an organization.
+* Collects custom organization attributes from users with rule-based validation (see config help text for details).
 * Not applied if the user is invited via a link (handled by standard [`RegistrationUserCreation`](https://github.com/keycloak/keycloak/blob/faea1d6595bd3a33643088cd6d8a1feef45c5417/services/src/main/java/org/keycloak/authentication/forms/RegistrationUserCreation.java#L337-L350)).
 * Ignores users with preconfigured roles (realm `admin` by default).
 * Supports generating random organization domains to satisfy model constraints as it doesn't make much sense for self-registered tenants.
-* Appends a `?query=true` flag to the redirect URL to allow custom handling.
+* Appends a `?{flag_name}=true` flag to the redirect URL to allow custom handling.
 * Supports assigning users as either managed or unmanaged members.

 ## Installation